smatechnologies/ibm-i-agent-docs/docs/reference/performance.md

 - Control DTAQ frequency
 - Input wait timeout

-This server job and program are responsible for communications between the IBM i LSAM and the SAM (schedule activity monitor) of OpCon/xps, that is, via the SMANetCom process (network communications).
+This server job and program are responsible for communications between the IBM i LSAM and the SAM (schedule activity monitor) of OpCon, that is, via the SMANetCom process (network communications).
 The LSAM communications program uses its performance parameters to balance its ability to aggressively handle job scheduling transactions against the potential for adversely impacting IBM i system performance.

 In general, all the LSAM server programs can be tuned for better responsiveness AND less impact on system performance by careful attention to the IBM i work management configuration, discussed below.
 But if the communication's program cycle is well understood, it may sometimes be desirable to change one or more of these three performance parameters.

 All of the LSAM communications programs are designed so that they do not wait eternally for new transactions to arrive over the TCP/IP socket connection.
 Instead, these programs rotate among three tasks.
-Besides checking for new incoming communications transactions from OpCon/xps, they also check for messages prepared by other LSAM server programs that need to be sent to OpCon/xps and they check for any operator control instructions that may arrive in each program's control data queue.
+Besides checking for new incoming communications transactions from OpCon, they also check for messages prepared by other LSAM server programs that need to be sent to OpCon and they check for any operator control instructions that may arrive in each program's control data queue.

 The input wait timeout parameter tells the program how long to stop and wait for a response from the system when checking for new socket communications input.
 The IBM i system has been instructed by the program to receive and store any incoming transactions until the program returns and asks for new input.
 During periods of high activity, there will be transactions ready for the program to receive every time it requests them, and this input wait timeout parameter will not delay this process.
 However, when an idle period occurs, the program will wait  quietly, consuming almost no system resources, for as many seconds as are specified by this input wait timeout parameter.
 But this quiet wait time must be balanced against the two other tasks this program performs.

-It is just as important for the LSAM job scheduler communications program to send out job status information and other transactions such as OpCon/xps Events that the LSAM can generate as it is for the program to receive transactions from OpCon/xps.
-So the program must not wait too long for socket communications input before it moves to the next step of checking the LSAM's outgoing transaction data queue (CMNOUTT00) for any new messages to send to OpCon/xps.
+It is just as important for the LSAM job scheduler communications program to send out job status information and other transactions such as OpCon Events that the LSAM can generate as it is for the program to receive transactions from OpCon.
+So the program must not wait too long for socket communications input before it moves to the next step of checking the LSAM's outgoing transaction data queue (CMNOUTT00) for any new messages to send to OpCon.

 In between managing incoming and outgoing transactions, the LSAM job scheduler communications program should also periodically check for operator control instructions.